 The research carried out within the program is focused on early stages of the disease, such as the preclinical and prodromal ones.
 The preclinical stage is a silent asymptomatic period that starts years or even decades before clinical symptoms appear.
 Alzheimer’s disease has recently been defined as a pathobiological continuum whose clinical expression ranges from unimpaired cognition to severe dementia.

 In the current research framework, Alzheimer’s disease is exclusively defined based on biomarkers that are proxies of the pathology, such as β-amyloid and Tau concentration in cerebrospinal fluid, and cerebral amyloid or tau deposition measured by positron emission tomography.
-In order to identify these early pathophysiological events and to develop primary and secondary prevention programs, BBRC launched the Alfa study in 2012.
+In order to identify these early pathophysiological events and to develop primary and secondary prevention programs, BBRC launched the Alfa study in 2012, thanks to the support of "la Caixa" Foundation.

 The importance of the Alfa study